Clive and Sylvia Richards Charity

 He was the founder of Surgi C in 2007 and Newtech Ortho in 2009 specialist spinal and orthopaedic suppliers respectively where following significant growth in sales and profitability, he sold both businesses to a private equity backed company in April 2010 and remained as Chief Executive until 2012.

-Peter is currently COO and Head of Life Sciences Investment at Mercia Technologies PLC, and a shareholder and board member in a number of private businesses including Diagnostic World, an ultrasound provider to the NHS.
+Peter is currently COO at Mercia Asset Management PLC, and a shareholder and board member in a number of private businesses including C7 Health, a specialist diagnostic provider to the NHS.

 A former British junior triathlete, Peter on occasions still sets himself endurance challenges such as an Ironman Triathlon, Marathon Des Sables (150 mile run in Sahara desert over 5 days) and a 400km TransAlp Mountain Bike ride.